Cartoon characters like Mickey Mouse, Bugs Bunny, Homer Simpson, and Spongebob have brought joy and entertainment for years.

 Debut: 1969 (Hey, Hey, Hey, It’s Fat Albert!)

-Fat Albert, especially considering his debut era, stands as a pivotal character.
-He instilled pride in African-American children and highlighted for countless others the importance of blending education and moral lessons into children’s entertainment.
+Fat Albert, particularly in the context of his debut era, emerges as a pivotal black cartoon character.
+He played a significant role in instilling pride among African-American children and underscored the importance of integrating education and moral lessons into children’s entertainment for a broader audience.

 38Astro Boy